Professional Development

 - Description: This course enables educators to develop, increase and demonstrate knowledge about the Matrix of Services.
 Content and activities examine the requirements for matrix completion and provide the opportunity to accurately complete a matrix for students with disabilities.
 The course identifies how student educational needs and services impact the matrix funding document.

-- Meetings: There will be two required and one recommended virtual meeting during the course: September 19 and October 3 (required); October 17 (recommended)
+- Meetings: There will be three required virtual evening meetings during the course:

 - Course Flyer